The Karma Inc Apparel Story - How T-Shirts and A Belief Turned Me Into A Kidney Donor

 By doing good things, good things keep coming back to all of us now involved in this worthy venture.
 We personally stand behind every sale and appreciate your help in our efforts to better our world, one shirt, one hat, one coffee mug at a time.
 Every purchase makes a difference in someone's life.

 May peace and love follow you everywhere.

-Create your own karma.
+Create your own Good Karma by helping others.